-The Department recognizes that this is an important topic in responsible water resource management and supports this initiative using this recently completed report as a starting point.
+The Department recognizes that SB 2210 proposes to continue investigation on this important topic in responsible water resource management and supports this initiative, recommending use of the Department's recently completed report as a starting point.

 Thank you for the opportunity to testify, and I'm happy to answer any questions.